Thrift Savings Plan (TSP)

 Effective Pay Period, Year Field Instruction

-1. Select the Continue button.
+Select the Continue button to confirm the selection.
 The ROTH TSP Self-Service Request page is displayed.

 OR